MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-tokens.md

 The table provides details about when the token was generated and when it was last used and allows you to revoke the token.

-After a token is revoked, it is removed from the table, and the software that was using it fails to make API calls until a new token is provided.
+After a token is revoked, it's removed from the table, and the software that was using it fails to make API calls until a new token is provided.

 > [!NOTE]
 > SIEM connectors and log collectors also use API tokens.
 These tokens should be managed from the log collectors and SIEM agent sections and do not appear in this table.